Get to Know the Millennial Homebuyer

 Top cities for millennials buying a home

 Loan-wise, the average loan amount for a millennial buyer was $212,399.
-A whopping 80% of buyers used a conventional loan, while just 16% used an FHA loan and 1% a VA loan.
+A whopping 80% of buyers used a conventional loan, while just 16% used an FHA loan, and 1% a VA loan.

-The bottom line on millennial homebuyers
+The bottom line on millennial home buying trends

 Millennials could bring in a good amount of business in the coming years.